Artist Statement

 Working outdoors, at times all day in one location, I see the flow of time in the shifts of light, the rhythm of the winds, the flow of air through the movement of fog, and temperatures that rise and fall.
 I am rejuvenated by the quality of the air, the natural scents that float by, and the grand vistas.
 When I see the paintings I have done I remember the experiences in greater detail.
 It goes with the painting wherever it lives.

 Biographical information: I am a fourth generation Texan who relocated to Oregon as a young adult.
 I built a studio on my property in 1980 and worked predominately doing clay bas-relief murals until 1994 when I began to shift my focus to painting.
-I live in the house I purchased in 1977 in Jacksonville, OR. with my husband, and our son, and daughter, when they come to visit.

 In the 1980’s and 1990’s I did several large scale public art commissions, and received a matching grant from the Oregon Arts Commission for one of them.

-In the late 80’s I conceived the idea for a large woodland park that would protect the wooded hillsides that surround the small historic town of Jacksonville.
-I approached Mayor Bob Cecil with the idea and received his support.
+When I moved here in the 70's building was growing and change without thought to the importance of our wooded natural surroundings.
+I approached Mayor Bob Cecil with the idea of developing public park land and received his support.
 Together we began a collaboration between the BLM and the City of Jacksonville to bring to life the current park with hiking trails over 300 acres known as the Jacksonville Woodlands.
 Many people helped along the way but I am happy to take credit for initiating the idea and starting the process.
 I worked directly on the project until 1995.
 One of our fundraisers each year was a successful art auction.

-Education: I studied art and science at four Universities and one junior college before moving to Oregon.
-After 6 years of University study I received a Bachelor of Science Degree with a major in Ceramic Arts from East Texas State University now part of A&M University in Texas.
-I have continued my studies with audited classes and artists workshops; and a personal commitment to the study of Art History.
 I began painting on location with artist Nelson Sandgren in 2000, and continue to join his son, artist and teacher Erik Sandgren, to paint the Oregon coast each summer at the annual free Sandgren Paint Out, with a three day embedded workshop for a fee.
 I also gather together a small group to paint in the Cascade-Siskiyou National Monument.
-The CSNM is the only National Monument lands designated for it’s unique Bio-Diversity qualities.
+The CSNM is the only National Monument lands designated for its unique Bio-Diversity qualities.